BASIS OF PRESENTATION

 NOTE 2.
 BASIS OF PRESENTATION

 Our reporting period usually ends on the Sunday closest to the last day of the quarterly calendar period.
-The second quarters of 2020 and 2019 ended on June 28 and June 30, respectively.
+The third quarters of 2014 and 2013 ended on September 28 and September 29, respectively.
+The interim periods for both 2014 and 2013 contained 13 weeks, while the nine month periods both contained 39 weeks.
 Our fiscal year ends on December 31, regardless of the day of the week on which December 31 falls.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect reported amounts in the Condensed Consolidated Financial Statements.
 Significant estimates and assumptions in these Condensed Consolidated Financial Statements require the exercise of judgment and are used for, but not limited to, allowance for doubtful accounts, estimates of future cash flows and other assumptions associated with goodwill and long-lived asset impairment tests, useful lives for depreciation and amortization, warranty programs, determination of discount and other rate assumptions for pension and other postretirement benefit expenses, income taxes and deferred tax valuation allowances, lease classifications and contingencies.
 Due to the inherent uncertainty involved in making estimates, actual results reported in future periods may be different from these estimates.